-A primary purpose of establishing paternity is to identify the biological or “natural” father of a child born out of wedlock (a/k/a parents not married when child was born), and to require that the father provide support for the child while he or she is a minor.
+A primary purpose of establishing paternity is to identify the biological or “natural” father of a child born out of wedlock (a/k/a parents that were not married when the child was born) and to require that the father provide support for the child while he or she is a minor.

 So, how do you establish paternity?

 In Florida, there are five ways to establish paternity:

 - Marriage: The parents are married to each other when the child is born.
 In this case, there is a presumption that the Husband is the Father to the minor child.

 - Acknowledgment of Paternity: The unmarried couple signs a legal document in the hospital when the child is born, or later.

 - Administrative Order Based on Genetic Testing: Paternity is established by Administrative Order if a genetic test proves fatherhood.